Gaussian Pre-Activations in Neural Networks: Myth or Reality?: Propagating pre-activations

 \paragraph{Point 2: dynamics of the correlation through the layers.} Then, Point~\ref{pt:eoc_2} can be achieved.
 Now that the trajectory of $(c_{ab}^{l})_l$ is determined only by the function $\mathcal{C}_*$, it becomes easy to find numerically its limit $c^{*}$ and its rate of convergence.
 Specifically, we can distinguish three possible cases: \begin{itemize} \item \emph{chaotic phase}: $\lim_{l \rightarrow \infty} c_{ab}^{l} = c^{*} < 1$.
 The correlation between $Z_{j;a}^{l}$ and $Z_{j;b}^{l}$ tends to a constant that is strictly less than $1$.
 So, even if $Z_{j;a}^1$ and $Z_{j;b}^1$ are highly correlated (which means that $\mathbf{x}_a$ and $\mathbf{x}_b$ are close to each other), they tend to decorrelate when going deeper in the network; \item \emph{ordered phase}: $\lim_{l \rightarrow \infty} c_{ab}^{l} = c^{*} = 1$ with $\mathcal{C}_*'(1) < 1$ (the prime here denotes the derivative of a function).
 The correlation between $Z_{j;a}^{l}$ and $Z_{j;b}^{l}$ tends to $1$ with an exponential rate, including when $Z_{j;a}^{1}$ and $Z_{j;b}^{1}$ are almost fully decorrelated; \item \emph{edge of chaos}: $\lim_{l \rightarrow \infty} c_{ab}^{l} = c^{*} = 1$ with $\mathcal{C}_*'(1) = 1$.
 The correlation between $Z_{j;a}^{l}$ and $Z_{j;b}^{l}$ tends to $1$ with a sub-exponential rate, including when $Z_{j;a}^{1}$ and $Z_{j;b}^{1}$ are almost fully decorrelated. \end{itemize}

 \paragraph{Point 3: best choices for the initialization distribution.} \cite{poole2016exponential} and \cite{schoenholz2016deep} claim that pairs $(\sigma_w^2, \sigma_b^2)$ which lead either to the chaotic phase or the ordered phase should be avoided.
 In both cases, we expect that information contained in the propagated data (or the backpropagated gradients) would vanish at an exponential rate.
 So, we want to find pairs $(\sigma_w^2, \sigma_b^2)$ lying ``at the edge of chaos'', that is, making the sequence $(c_{ab}^{l})_l$ converge to $1$ at a sub-exponential rate.
+The \emph{Edge of Chaos initializations} are the initialization distributions of the weights and the biases such that the pair of variances $(\sigma_w^2, \sigma_b^2)$ lies at the Edge of Chaos.

 \begin{remark} Even in the favorable edge of chaos configuration, the sequence of correlations $(c_{ab}^{l})_l$ tends to $1$, whatever the data points $\mathbf{x}_a$ and $\mathbf{x}_b$.
 So a loss of information at initialization seems unavoidable in very deep networks.